Car Camping in my MINI Cooper

 8. Portable Female Urination Device (FUDs): So this is a weird one, but I absolutely hate getting out of the car when it's dark out to go pee before I sleep, but I hydrate a lot so i always end up needing to go.
 You can use these and easily pee in a throwaway water bottle.

-9. Cross Bars + Cargo roof box: this is essential in my opinion.
+9. Cross Bars + Cargo roof box: This is essential in my opinion.
 I have the yakima skybox 16 and it has been a lifesaver on moves.
-These are less likely to get broken into than a window (super important if you're passing through some of the west coast cities with homeless problems).
-I bought it initially for my move across country and I was going to return it after, but it ended up being so helpful that i decided I had to keep it.
-I like to store my clothes, hiking gear, paddleboard, ski gear, cooking stuff all up top and that keeps my sleeping space more clean and organized.
+These are less likely to get broken into than a window (super important if you're passing through some of the west coast cities with homeless problems like SF).
+I bought it initially for my move across the country, and I was going to return it after, but it ended up being so helpful that I decided to keep it.
+I like to store my clothes, hiking gear, paddleboard, ski gear, and cooking stuff all up to,p and that keeps my sleeping space more clean and organized.
 It's great for storing food and other things too.
-Make sure you also have crossbars; I have these lockable cross bars from amazon.
-Also is it me or does the box just make the MINI look way more adventurous?
+Make sure you also have crossbars; I have these lockable cross bars from Amazon.
+Also, is it me, or does the box just make the MINI look way more adventurous?
 I love how it looks on my car!

 Why Sleep in your MINI Cooper?